Kelamir/ShipwreckChat/README.md

 ## Set up
 1. Configure Auth0

-Add `.env.local`, use your corresponding data.
+Add `.env.local` and fill it in with your corresponding data.

 ```txt
 AUTH0_SECRET=